Dyrox/ArcaeaUtilities/readme.md

 ```

 ## songFolderOrganizer.py
 `Arcaea` Stores its song and charts files in a really messy format but we can classify them into two categories of songs - ones that already come with the game itself, which are `Arcaea` songpack default songs.
-The other type is songs that are in the extension songpacks, such as `World Extend`, `MuseDash`, `Rotaeno`, etc. which needs to be downloaded from the Arcaea servers after signing in with an account that has purchased these packs.
+The other type is songs that are in the extension songpacks, such as `World Extend`, `MuseDash`, `Rotaeno`, etc. which need to be downloaded from the Arcaea servers after signing in with an account that has purchased these packs.

-In the `songs` folder, even though the entire catalog of songs can be found, however, as mentioned, the second type of songs will not have their charts nor audio downloaded.
+In the `songs` folder, even though the entire catalogue of songs can be found, however, as mentioned, the second type of songs will not have their charts or audio downloaded.
 Instead, they have a `dl_` prefix in front of their song folder name.
-The downloaded files exist in the `dl` folder, and the files does not have any valid file extensions, therefore we need to determine the file types by their filenames.
+The downloaded files exist in the `dl` folder, and the files do not have any valid file extensions, therefore we need to determine the file types by their filenames.

 This script will organize the song folders in the `songs` folder by moving the downloaded files to the `song` folder and renaming them to their original name.